As I announced last week, it’s time for our summer writing challenge!

-- You may reply to entries, giving thumbs up, this week and next.
-To have your thumb-up counted to determine the top three entries, mark your favorite entries before Sunday, July 2.
+- You may reply to entries and give pluses, this week and next.
+To have your pluses counted to determine the top three entries, mark your favorite entries before Sunday, August 5.

-Feel free to invite any of your friends to participate, either as writers or readers.
+Feel free to invite your friends to participate, either as writers or readers.
 The more entries and the more feedback, the better the challenge.

 However, please note, the challenge is not a popularity contest.
 We want to give writers a chance to find out what readers actually think of their writing.
 Consequently, please do not ask your social media followers to give your selection a vote unless they read the other entries as well.
 Thanks for making this little exercise a valuable help to all who enter.